MokaHiko/MokaHiko/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-I'm a mechanical engineering major who's as interested in software as the underlying principles that make computing possible.
+I'm a game and game engine developer who is as interested in software as the underlying principles that make computing possible.
 I make websites, design databases, game engines, and neural networks.
 Sometimes I even try to emulate hardware I like.

 ### :pushpin: *Currrently Working On: Mars*
 https://github.com/MokaHiko/Mars